Strictly Come Dancing 2020 | Start date, contestants and latest news - TheNewsTrace

 Strictly Come Dancing 2020 pairings

-Listed here are which skilled dancers this 12 months’s celebrities are paired up with…
+Listed below are which skilled dancers this yr’s celebrities are paired up with…

 - Jamie Laing is paired with Karen Hauer